artistech-inc/tuio-zeromq-publish/README.md

 ```

 ###Dependencies
 ZeroMQ support is dependent on available native libraries.
-When compiling, maven will search for these files and provide any jar depenedencies suitable.
+When compiling, maven will search for these files and provide any jar dependencies suitable.
  1. Linux:
    1. Searches for /usr/lib/libjzmq.so
    2. If this file exists, the dependency jar [jzmq.jar](https://github.com/zeromq/jzmq) is imported.